cfpb/design-manual/guides/effective-forms.md

 Be honest about what you're offering users, and what you're not offering them.
 In particular, people need to know up front about any:

+{: class="georgia-ex"}
-* costs involved
+* Costs involved
-* waiting periods or delays
+* Waiting periods or delays
-* uncommon or hard-to-find infomation they'll need to provide
+* Uncommon or hard-to-find infomation they'll need to provide
-* constraints on who can complete the form (age, nationality etc)
+* Constraints on who can complete the form (age, nationality etc)
-* equipment that will be required (e.g., a printer)
+* Rquipment that will be required (e.g., a printer)
-* non-digital parts of the form
+* Non-digital parts of the form

 Use common sense, though.
 Don't try to make everyone read a page of terms and conditions before they start (they won't).